Watkin's Tower: Opening and demolition

 Wembley Park officially opened to the public in May 1894, although construction of the tower was still underway and the first stage had not yet been completed.
 Nevertheless, the park attracted 12,000 visitors during 1895 and was proving to be a popular attraction for Londoners.
 In September 1895 the first stage of the tower was completed, standing at approximately 47 m high.
 At this time, work was behind schedule as Watkin retired through ill health.
 It was soon discovered that the structure's foundations were unsteady — the reduction in the number of the tower's legs, carried out to reduce costs, had resulted in increased pressure on each leg and this was causing subsidence.

-Over the next few years, the construction company experienced problems financing the project and went into voluntary liquidation in 1899.
+Over the next few years, the Metropolitan Tower Construction Company experienced financial problems and went into voluntary liquidation in 1898, with its shareholders receiving shares in The Tower Company Limited.
 Work stopped, and the tower was never completed.
 Watkin died in 1901, and with halted construction, the "unsafe" site was closed to the public the following year.
 Between 1904 and 1907, the completed section of the tower was demolished using dynamite.

 Despite the failure and destruction of Watkin's star attraction, Wembley Park continued to flourish as a popular recreation venue, offering football, cricket, cycling, rowing, athletics and, in winter, ice skating on the frozen lake.
 By the end of World War I, over a hundred sports clubs used the Wembley facilities.
-In order to recoup its losses, the tower construction company turned to house building and was re-incorporated as the Wembley Park Estate Company in 1906, laying out the Wembley suburb with exclusive homes and a golf course.
+In order to recoup its losses, the Tower Company refocused to housebuilding and changed its name to "The Wembley Park Estate Company" in 1906, laying out the Wembley suburb with exclusive homes and a golf course.
+Under its new title, the Company obtained an official quotation on the London Stock Exchange in 1907.
+R. W. Perks sold the bulk of his shares in the company in September 1914, but his wife maintained a smaller-scale holding until the winding-up of the company in 1930-31.

 After the war, Wembley was selected as the site for the 1924 British Empire Exhibition and the park land was purchased from the Metropolitan Railway company.
 Among the pavilions and halls designed for the exhibition by John William Simpson, Maxwell Ayrton and Owen Williams was a grand sports arena, the 125,000-capacity British Empire Exhibition Stadium, later to be known as Wembley Stadium.
 It was built on the site of Watkin's Tower, covering its foundations, and opened in 1923.
 It later became the home ground of the England national football team.
 When the original stadium was rebuilt in 2000–2003, the lowering of the level of the pitch resulted in the concrete foundations of the tower being rediscovered on the stadium site underneath the Twin Towers.